Best Credit Cards for (New) Parents

-Three Spending Changes, and Five Cards to Fit
+Your Spending Changes, and the Cards to Fit

-Here are three major ways your spending changes with kids, and which credit cards correlate best to that new way of spending.
+Here are three major ways your spending changes with kids, and which credit cards you should use for your new ways of spending.

 Post-kids: You start shopping mostly at one or two stores.